While many of us now use smartphones as our main cameras, the best cheap cameras still offer features that make them worth owning for specific uses.

-Our picks for the best cheap cameras include both digital cameras as well as instant cameras, the latter of which will print out a photo mere seconds after you press the shutter.
+Our picks for the best cheap cameras include both digital cameras and instant cameras, the latter of which will print out a photo just seconds after you press the shutter.
 Plus, some of them also store digital copies, so you can share them via social media.
-So before you hand off your pricey DSLR or mirrorless camera to your kid, consider giving them one of these models first.

 What are the best cheap cameras?

-After testing and evaluating a number of models, we think the best cheap camera is the Sony Cyber-Shot DSC-W800; it costs less than $100 yet turns out good-quality images, and has a 5X optical zoom (the equivalent of a 35-130mm zoom lens), which should help you get closer to the action.
+After testing and evaluating a number of models, the Sony Cyber-Shot DSC-W800 is our pick of the best cheap cameras; it costs less than $100 yet turns out good-quality images, and has a 5X optical zoom (the equivalent of a 35-130mm zoom lens), which should help you get closer to the action.
 If you want to spend a few more bucks, the Sony DSC-W830 has an 8X optical zoom.

 The W800 has a 20.1MP image sensor, which performed well in most situations, and a fairly large 2.7-inch LCD display on the rear.
 However, there's no viewfinder, so you'll have to rely on the screen to frame your shots.